uviclibraries/arduino/face-to-face_workshop_children/audio-player.md

       <img src="..\images\in-person_workshops\audio_player\audio_player_mkrwifi1010_3.png" alt="audio_player" style="float:right;width:1200px;">

 Detailed explanation for the audio player application with Arduino Zero/MKR Zero/1000 WIFI can be referred to the link: https://docs.arduino.cc/tutorials/generic/simple-audio-player/

+***Please notice that the breadboard power has to be connected to 5V (from Arduino MKR board), otherwise, the SD card shield won't work)

 5. Launch the arduino IDE.
 Use the provided USB cable to connect your Arduino board to your computer.

 6. Install the libraries for the MKR board: Go to the menu: Tools-boards manager-search with keyword 'MKR' and install